jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
-The blue triangle represents the metapyhsical dimension.
-The green triangle represents the physical dimension.
+The blue triangle represents the metapyhsical domain.
+The green triangle represents the physical domain.
 These go in opposite directions.

-The yellow center is perception which balances both dimensions. :sunny:
+The yellow center is perception which balances both domains. :sunny:

 Some people get filthy rich but lose their morals, :frowning: while others are super spiritual but are dirt poor :confused:.
-For example, Baby-Boomers mindlessly push for GDP or ROI growth even if Nature is hitting them back with global warming caused by that very GDP and ROI from investments.
+For example, Baby-Boomers mindlessly push for GDP or ROI growth even if Nature is hitting them back with global warming caused by that very GDP and ROI.
+They even have the audacity to make money from crises as 'impact investments' instead of giving money to governments to solve them (such as grants and prize money even for students or startups to make nuclear fusion work).

 Spiritual people, on the other hand, give donations and service, often unsustainably while creating a culture of dependence and poverty.